ni/automotive-camera-module-reference/docs/reference/gettingstartedexample/gse-debug-guide.md

 ### How to debug incomplete I2C transaction errors (-304321)
 Most errors can be resolved with one of the following steps:
-1. On a PXIe-1487, there are three loopback scripts for odd channels, even channels, or both.
+1. On a PXIe-1487 or PXIe-1489, there are three loopback scripts for odd channels, even channels, or both.
 Ensure the correct script is used for the desired serial channel.
 2. A camera may not be powered on.
 Double check the Power over Coax settings are correct to power on the camera from the PXIe-148x acquisition board.
 3. Script may have invalid commands - need to compare camera data sheet vs script commands